yeze322/botframework-sdk/specs/testing/skills/SkillsFunctionalTesting.md

 - Auth context: Public Cloud, Gov Cloud, Sandboxed
 - Delivery mode: Normal, ExpectReplies

-**Alternate flows**

-1. The skill creates a conversation (in teams) and starts a 1:1 conversation with a user in the group.
-Note - the 1:1 conversations created persist, and there is no way to delete them.
-Repeated calls to createConversation will succeed however, and return the appropriate conversationId that can be re-used.
+**Variations**
+1. The skill starts a multiturn dialog.
+   - When the timer is up the skill sends an option to snooze or end.

-**Total test cases:** 96 (not including alternate flows)
+**Total test cases:** 96 (not including variations)

 ### 4. Card actions that generate invokes and message activities